How to Get From Barcelona Airport to the City Centre

 If you have booked your taxi in advance, you should take the ramp located to the right of the snack bar, where your taxi will be waiting for you.

-At the bottom of the ramp, white arrows on the ground will guide you to the taxi rank where taxi-wardens in high visibility jacket will indicate the next available taxi.
+At the bottom of the ramp, white arrows on the ground will guide you to the taxi rank, where taxi wardens in high-visibility jackets will indicate the next available taxi.

 Terminal 2 Taxi Rank